GreptimeTeam/demo-scene/grafana-alloy/README.md

 In the real world, you will use Grafana Alloy as a Prometheus agent or an OpenTelemetry data collector, with both sinks connected to GreptimeDB.

+Additionally, we send Alloy meta logs to GreptimeDB via OpenTelemetry as well.

 ## How to run this demo

 Ensure you have `git`, `docker`, `docker-compose` and `mysql` client